 Pests and Diseases

-Like all plants, there are plenty of pests and diseases to watch out for.
+Like with all crops, there are plenty of pests and diseases to watch out for.

 Once your plant contacts them you need to take swift action or prevent them from happening in the first place.

-One of the worst diseases your carrots can get is Aster Yellows disease.
+One of the worst diseases carrots can get is Aster Yellows.
 It causes yellowing of the leaves and will render your vegetable completely inedible.

-The only way to prevent this is to keep the aster leafhopper insect that carries it from landing on your plants, which means growing them under row covers.
+The only way to prevent this is to keep the aster leafhopper insect that carries the disease from landing on your crops, which means growing them under row covers.

 Other diseases and pests to watch for include:

 - Rust fly larva and weevil larva.
-Both will tunnel into your carrots.
+Both will tunnel into your root tuber.

 - Bacterial soft rot.
 This soil-borne bacteria will eat parts of your carrots into mush.